top of page

 Some patients have a persistent feeling that they are not getting enough oxygen despite having medical devices confirm that their levels are adequate.
 This feeling is often accompanied by symptoms of histamine intolerance.

 If a lower state of oxygen is detected by the body, it will produce more histamine.
 This may be because it is trying to use histamine and the resultant vasodilation to facilitate oxygen transfer.
-Some patients have found relief using hyperbaric oxygen chambers and supplemental oxygen canisters - but as with any intervention, these solutions are not suitable for everyone.

 Foods rich in chlorophyll and a diet rich in leafy greens are useful to ease metabolic-related Long Covid symptoms.

 Keep in mind that heart and metabolic-related symptoms can also be a result of a newly acquired food sensitivity (common after a COVID-19 infection) as well as blood sugar imbalances.
-Eating three meals a day, each with protein, fats, and carbohydrates, is a good first step in ensuring healthy blood sugar levels so that healing can occur.

 There is a wide variety of medicines that can ease and resolve neuro-vascular inflammation.
 One supplement that has been helpful for many patients is SPM - specialized pro-resolving mediators - which is the anti-inflammatory derivative of fish oil.

-This can be helpful for patients who are so histamine-sensitive they cannot take anything containing fish oil.
+This supplement can be helpful for patients who are so histamine-sensitive they cannot take anything containing fish oil.

 Treating Histamine Sensitivity in Long Covid